klawrencegupta-splunk/pfc/README.md

-1.1.6 motes
+1.1.6 notes

-**Fixed Style sheet for hover over to be readable colors**
+**Fixed css for hover over to be readable instead of black on black**

 <style>
  .table th {